EMODnet/emodnet.wfs/tests/testthat/_snaps/layers.md

 # emodnet_get_layers errors well when no service nor wfs

-    Please provide a valid service name or wfs object. x Both cannot be "NULL"
+    Please provide a valid service name or wfs object. x Both cannot be "NULL" at the same time.

 # emodnet_get_layers errors well when bad wfs